nhuallpa/aws-certificate-developer/README.md

   - Purchasing options: no upfront | partial upfront = + | All upfront = +++
   - Reserve a specific instance type
   - Recomended for staedy-stage usage applications
+  - Convertible Reserved Instance.
+66% discount.
+- **Saving Plans**
+  - Get a discount based on long-term usage (up to 72%)
+  - Commit to a certain type of usage ($10/hour for 1 o 3 years)
+  - Flexible across
+    - Instance Size (m5.xlarge, m5.2xlarge)
+    - OS (Linux, Windows)
+    - Tenancy (Host, Dedicated, Default)
-- Spot Instances: Short workload, cheap, can lose instance
+- **Spot Instances**: Short workload, cheap, can lose instance
   - Can get a discount of up to 90% compared to on-demand
   - Instances tha you can lose at any point of time if your max price is less than the current spot price
   - The most cost-efficient instances in AWS.